 - Enter Client's insurance information

-For your clients with insurance, first you'll want to set their billing type to "Insurance"
+For your clients with insurance, first, you'll want to set their billing type to Insurance.

-Click on the client's name from anywhere in the app and then click Edit client info > Billing & Insurance > Billing Type.
+- Click Edit client info > Billing & Insurance > Billing Type.

 This will allow SimplePractice to automatically track the balance for the client as well as for the client's insurance company.
 You can read more about it here: Setting up billing for an insurance client.